MaxHerbs/jekyll-instance/myblog/_posts/2024-9-9-nixieTimeModule.md

 ## The Future of this Project
 The project is essentially complete.
 There are a few bugs and stability issues to iron out still, but no significant issues unless you're doing something really bizzare to the config screen.
 Also, since the start of this project, daylight savings haven't changed so I'm also hoping to see that to verify the time piece will deal with the time change correctly.

 Proper documentation and guide to reproduce this is yet to be completed.
 As it stands, the only step necessary to reproduce this at home is to solder a 3.5mm wire to a standard development ESP8266 board such as [this one](https://store.arduino.cc/products/nodemcu-esp8266), or order a copy of the PCB and simply plug in.
-The code is all open source so preproducing the project shouldn't be too difficult.
+The code is all open source so reproducing the project shouldn't be too difficult.

 For the source code, and more technical information, see the [github repository](https://github.com/MaxHerbs/esp-time-controller).
 There is also a branch containing the same project, designed for an ESP32 - this branch is deprecated as the project has been ported to an ESP8266.